MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/installation/word-templates.md

 7. Revise the template as needed.

 ## Troubleshooting Word Templates

 ### Word add-in issues

-•	If you experience issues with the Word add-in, best to uninstall/reinstall.
+* If you experience issues with the Word add-in, best to uninstall/reinstall.
-Incorrect data in Word document
+* Incorrect data in Word document

-•	Verify that the Report Writer report generates as expected first.
+  * Verify that the Report Writer report generates as expected first.
-•	Verify that bookmarks are present and in correct location.
+  * Verify that bookmarks are present and in correct location.
-•	Verify that all sections are available via the Report Definition.
+  * Verify that all sections are available via the Report Definition.
-Template processing does not complete.
+* Template processing does not complete.

   If you run a report, choose to generate the output in Microsoft Word format, but the processing never completes, try the following:

-•	Be sure that the SQL Server Browser service is running on the machine.
+  * Be sure that the SQL Server Browser service is running on the machine.
 This service is necessary for template processing to complete successfully.
-•	The Template Processing Engine may have encountered an error and be in an unknown condition.
+  * The Template Processing Engine may have encountered an error and be in an unknown condition.
 Restart Microsoft Dynamics GP so the Template Processing Engine is re-initialized.
-•	Remove any non-typical controls that may have been added to the template layout.
+  * Remove any non-typical controls that may have been added to the template layout.
 For example, templates cannot be processed if they contain the “Rich Text Control” that can be added from the Developer ribbon.
-•	If a specific report is causing problems, try simplifying the report template document to isolate the problem.
+  * If a specific report is causing problems, try simplifying the report template document to isolate the problem.
 For example, if a modified report will not generate the output in Microsoft Word format, try running the original version of the report.
 If the original report can generate the output in Microsoft Word format, the issue can be isolated to changes you made in the modified report template document.
-•	Add the following settings to the Dex.ini file:
+  * Add the following settings to the Dex.ini file:

+    ```
     KeepTemplateFiles=TRUE
     TPELogging=TRUE
+    ```

     When you add these settings, a log file that has a name beginning with TemplateProcessing, as well as the intermediate template documents are stored in the current user’s temporary folder.
-To access the temporary folder, type the following in the Run command: explorer %temp%
+To access the temporary folder, type the following in the Run command:

+    ```explorer %temp%```

     Sort the contents of the temporary folder by the modified date.
 Examine to files related to the report that will not process.
 They will contain information that can be helpful when troubleshooting.

     Press and hold the Alt key when moving table boarders to prevent them from snapping to the grid in Microsoft Word.

 Use the Design Mode which can be activated from the Developer tab to see quickly which sections the items in the word template comes from.

 Make regular backup of your word template as you are working, in case you make a change that you’d like to revert.

 ## Create and Assign Word Templates